Helping to keep your kid safe is your most important job. Here’s how to talk about online safety, bullying, and abuse.

 So it’s less important to talk about “who” is dangerous (like strangers offering you candy), and more important to talk about what’s OK and what’s not OK when it comes to people touching their body.
 Here are some tips:

 Ask your kid to tell you if someone hurts you — or if something feels uncomfortable.
-Be specific and say “Tell me right away if someone makes you feel uncomfortable, and especially if they ask you to take your clothes off, kisses you, or touches you in a way you don’t like or feels wrong.”
+Be specific and say “Tell me right away if someone makes you feel uncomfortable, and especially if they ask you to take your clothes off, kiss you, or touch you in a way you don’t like or feels wrong.”

 Be clear about who’s allowed to see and touch their body.
 Only you (and your co-parents) if you’re helping them bathe or get dressed, and their doctor when it’s about their health (and only with parent permission) should see or touch their genitals.